When you’ve got a service problem between two servers (here local and remote), follow these steps.

 - telnet to debug smtp (telnet remote 25), http (telnet remote 80),

-- elinks to debug http (elinks remote),
+- elinks to debug http (elinks remote) but not https (doesn’t work well with TLS),

 - showmount to debug NFSv3 & NFSv2 (showmount -e remote) but not NFSv4 (=> mount remote:/ /mnt; cd /mnt; ls exports): if you want to use showmount with NFSv4, you need to stop Firewalld on the NFS server (or open the 111 udp and 20048 tcp ports on the NFS server).